Nika-Chinchaladze/API_Challenge/README.md

 # API Testing Challenge

 This repository contains the solution to the API testing challenge.
-The challenge involved creating a Postman collection with two GET requests and implementing tests to validate the API responses.

 ## Challenge Requirements